 The Fourth Turning – the future of Buddhism was another event that explored the three eras of the development of Buddhism and suggested a fourth was emerging.
 These events were always a lot of work, but in the end, they were gatherings of the Integral community I will always remember fondly.

-The other event type we pioneered was the Loft Event series.
-For years, those of us fortunate enough to meet with Ken at his loft, wanted to give that experience to small gatherings of people.
+The other event type we pioneered were the Loft Events.
+For years, those of us fortunate enough to meet with Ken at his loft, wanted to give that experience to others.
 The idea was they would gather with Ken in Denver at this loft and explore a variety of subjects.
-I really enjoyed designing and putting on these smaller, more intimate events and they would set the tone for the Storycatching gatherings I would design later after leaving Integral Life.
+I really enjoyed designing and putting on these smaller, more intimate events and they would also set the tone for the Storycatching gatherings I would design later after leaving Integral Life.
 They included participants from all over the world and special guests like futurist Doug Rushkoff.

 Steve Whitmire had been one of the original five Muppet puppeteers led by Jim Henson.
 When Jim had died unexpectedly Steve took over Kermit.
 For years through all the television shows and movies, Steve brought Kermit to life.
 Steve was also a fan of Ken Wilber’s work.
 When I joined up, Steve was one of the first people I talked to about how to tell the Integral story to a larger audience.